vadimdemedes/ink/readme.md

 const Demo = (props, context) => 'Hello World';
 ```

-As you may have noticed, stateless function component still get access to props and context.
+As you may have noticed, stateless function components still get access to props and context.

 #### Built-in Components